2022 Vaughan shooting: Planned eviction and subsequent events

 Court documents also show that Villi sued six directors and officers of the condominium board in 2020, alleging that the directors had deliberately caused him five years of "torment" and "torture", with reference to an electrical room beneath his apartment.
-He sought a total of C$8,100,000 in damages.
+He sought a total of $8,100,000 in damages.
 The judge struck the case in 2022, ruling that it was "frivolous and/or vexatious".
 He also gave Villi 30 days to pay $2,500 in court costs.

 The condominium's board had obtained a restraining order against Villi in 2018.
 He was due to return to court on December 19 as the board sought to have him evicted for being a nuisance.